JBS USA: Purchase by JBS

-On July 12, 2007, JBS purchased Swift & Company in a US$1.5-billion, all-cash deal.
-The acquisition made the newly consolidated JBS Swift Group the largest beef processor in the world.
-Prior to the deal, JBS had a market capitalization of US$4.2 billion and sales revenue of $2.1 billion, and operated in 23 plants in Brazil and five in Argentina.
+On July 12, 2007, JBS S.A. purchased Swift & Company for US$1.5-billion in an all-cash transaction, creating the JBS Swift Group and positioning it as the largest beef processor in the world.
+Prior to the deal, JBS operated 23 plants in Brazil and five in Argentina.
+As part of the transaction, the Swift companies undertook a series of tender offers and consent solicitations to restructure existing debt.

-On July 11, 2007, the Swift companies had also completed several tender offers and consent solicitations for financing notes.
-These included 10⅛% senior notes due 2009 and 12½% senior subordinated notes due January 1, 2010, both issued by Swift & Company, 11% senior notes due 2010 issued by S&C Holdco 3 and 10¼% convertible senior subordinated notes due 2010 issued by Swift Foods Company.

-In 2008, JBS purchased the beef operations of Smithfield Foods for $565 million.
-JBS also announced in 2008 its intention to buy National Beef Packing Company for $560 million, but canceled the plan after the U.S. Department of Justice raised antitrust concerns.

-In 2009, JBS USA acquired 63% of Pilgrim's Pride Chicken Company and shortened the name to simply Pilgrim's.
-JBS subsequently increased its ownership share to 75.3%.
+Following the acquisition, JBS expanded its U.S. operations through a series of additional purchases.
+In 2008, it acquired the beef operations of Smithfield Foods for $565 million.
+The same year, it announced plans to acquire National Beef Packing Company for $560 million, but canceled the purchase after the U.S. Department of Justice raised antitrust concerns.
+In 2009, JBS USA acquired a 63% stake in poultry producer Pilgrim's Pride.
+It later increased its ownership share to 75.3%.

-In 2009, JBS USA Holdings, a Delaware company which operates at 1770 Promontory Circle Greeley CO and had André Nogueira de Souza as CFO, filed notice with the SEC that it desired to float an IPO, and listed 38 subsidiaries.
-Four accounting firms were listed on the Prospectus, the last to file being BDO Seidman LLP of Dallas TX on 21 July 2009.
-On 22 July 2009, BDO filed notice with the SEC that unaudited statements had been filed and that they were not endorsed by BDO.
-This torpedoed the 2009 IPO of JBS USA.
+In 2009, JBS USA Holdings filed notice with the SEC of its intention to float an IPO, listing 38 subsidiaries.
+However, the offering was withdrawn after BDO Seidman LLP, one of the accounting firms involved, filed notice with the SEC that unaudited statements had been submitted without its endorsement.

-On October 18, 2012, JBS USA announced it would take over management of XL Foods' Lakeside beefpacking plant in Brooks, Alberta, for 60 days with an exclusive option to buy XL Foods' Canada and US operations.
-On January 14, 2013, JBS USA completed the purchase of the Brooks facility, a second XL beef facility in Calgary, Alberta, and a feedyard.

-In July 2015, JBS USA purchased the U.S. pork processing business of Cargill Meat Solutions for $1.45 billion.
+On October 18, 2012, JBS USA announced it would assume temporary management of XL Foods' Lakeside beef processing plant in Brooks, Alberta, under a 60-day agreement that included an exclusive purchase option for XL Foods' U.S. and Canada operations.
+The acquisition was completed in January 2013 and included the Brooks facility, a second beef plant in Calgary, and a feedyard.
+In July 2015, JBS USA acquired the U.S. pork processing business of Cargill Meat Solutions for $1.45 billion.

+In May 2021, JBS S.A. was the target of a ransomware cyberattack that temporarily disrupted its meat processing operations across the United States.
+JBS paid the hackers an $11 million ransom in Bitcoin.